Dighton Lawn Installation Services

 Selecting the right installation method depends on site conditions and project goals.

-- Sod: Immediate results, excellent erosion control, cost $0.50-1.50/sq ft, best for slopes and high-visibility areas, install in spring/fall.
+- Sod: Immediate establishment, erosion control, cost 0.50-1.50/sq ft, best for slopes/high-visibility, install spring/fall.

 Dighton Building Department Permits for Grading, Drainage & Infrastructure Modifications